maraielciu1/ubb-cs/README.md

 - 10 complex numbers already available at program startup.

 ### Set A (naive implementation)
-1. Length and elements of a longest subarray of distinct numbers.
-2. Length and elements of a longest subarray of numbers having the same modulus.
-3. Length and elements of a longest subarray of numbers having increasing modulus.
-4. Length and elements of a longest subarray of numbers that contain at most 3 distinct values.
+Length and elements of a longest subarray of numbers that contain at most 3 distinct values.
-5. Length and elements of a longest subarray of numbers where each number's modulus is in the `[0, 10]` range.
-6. Length and elements of a longest subarray of numbers where the difference between the modulus of consecutive numbers is a prime number.
-7. Length and elements of a longest subarray of numbers where their	real part is in the form of a mountain (first the values increase, then they decrease). (e.g. `1-i, 2+6i, 4-67i, 90+3i, 80-7i, 76+i, 43-12i, 3`)
-8. Length and elements of a longest subarray of numbers where both their real and imaginary parts can be written using the same base 10 digits (e.g. `1+3i, 31i, 33+i, 111, 11-313i`)

 ## Set B (dynamic programming implementation required)
 9. The length and elements of a longest increasing subsequence, when considering each number's modulus